-Commissioner \\\\\\ moved for the adoption of the following resolution:

-A RESOLUTION OF THE BOARD OF COUNTY COMMISSIONERS OF \\\\\\ COUNTY EXPRESSING ITS INTENT TO ESTABLISH A CENTRALIZED SERVICE FOR THE PURPOSE OF (Insert the authorized service(s) that the county intends to centralize)-\\\\\\ \\\\\AND TO PROVIDE NOTICE TO COUNTY OFFICES THAT WILL BE
+Comm ssioner moved for the adoption of the following resolution: COUN PURP OLUTION OF THE BOARD OF COUNTY COMMISSIONERS OF IY EXPRESSING ITS INTENT TO ESTABLISH A CENTRALIZED SERVICE FOR THE DSE OF (Insert the authorized service(s) that the county intends to centralize)- AND TO PROVIDE NOTICE TO COUNTY OFFICES THAT WILL BE IMPAC TED Section EAS , Am.

-IMPACTED

-WHEREAS, Am.
 Sub.
-HB 153 of the 129th General Assembly enacted Ohio Revised Code Section 305.23 which authorized the board of county commissioners to establish certain centralized services; and

-WHEREAS, the legislation also specifies which county offices may be required to use specified central services, requires the designation of the county office that will serve as the agent or responsible party for the centralized service; and, exempts certain functions or funds from required participation in the centralized service, and

-WHEREAS, the board of county commissioners has determined that a centralized service for the purpose of \\\\\\\ is in the best interests of the county and has attached a summary statement of its rationale and potential costs savings for county taxpayers that are likely to occur under the provision of the centralized service, and

-WHEREAS, the law requires any county office that will be impacted by this resolution to receive a written notice informing it of the board's desire to establish a centralized service and that the notice must include a statement of the rationale and estimated cost savings anticipated by the establishment of the centralized service.

-NOW THEREFORE BE IT RESOLVED BY THE BOARD OF COUNTY COMMISSIONERS OF\\\\\\ COUNTY AS FOLLOWS:

-1. The board hereby declares its intent to establish a centralized service for the purpose of \\\\\\.
-(Insert the specific function(s) or service(s) intended to be centralized)

-2. The board believes that the centralized service will be in the best interests of the county and has prepared a statement of its rationale and estimated cost saving from the proposed centralized service and that a copy of this statement is attached to this resolution and is declared to be a part of the resolution.
+HB 153 of the 129 th General Assembly enacted Ohio Revised Code a 305.23 which authorized the board of county commissioners to establish certain ized services; and central respon EAS , the legislation also specifies which county offices may be required to use specified services, requires the designation of the county office that will serve as the agent or sible party for the centralized service; and, exempts certain functions or funds from d participation in the centralized service, and the pur EAS , the board of county commissioners has determined that a centralized service for pose of is in the best interests of the county and has attached a try statement of its rationale and potential costs savings for county taxpayers that are o occur under the provision of the centralized service, and a writte notice EAS , the law requires any county office that will be impacted by this resolution to receive in notice informing it of the board's desire to establish a centralized service and that the must include a statement of the rationale and estimated cost savings anticipated by the shment of the centralized service.
+HEREFORE BE IT RESOLVED BY THE BOARD OF COUNTY COMMISSIONERS OF COUN TY AS FOLLOWS: 1.
+The board hereby declares its intent to establish a centralized service for the purpose of (Insert the specific function(s) or service(s) intended to be centralized) 2.
+The board believes that the centralized service will be in the best interests of the county and has prepared a statement of its rationale and estimated cost saving from the proposed centralized service and that a copy of this statement is attached to this resolution and is declared to be a part of the resolution.
 3. It is proposed that the following county offices shall participate in the provision of centralized services as provided in this resolution and as provided in Ohio Revised Code Section 305.23 with the understanding that this resolution shall not apply to any of the exemptions provided for in the statute, and yet the Board encourages all county offices to utilize the centralized service to the maximum extent feasible for statutorily exempted

-\\\\\ (List all county offices that are to participate
+ns: he centralized service) (List all county offices that are to participate

-4. That the board encourages comments on its proposal to centralize the service.
+4. Tha at the board encourages comments on its proposal to centralize the service.

 BE IT FURTHER RESOLVED THAT the Clerk is hereby directed to send a notice to each county office included in Section 3 of this Resolution that includes a copy of this Resolution and the statement attached to the resolution that explains the rationale and estimated cost savings for the proposed centralized service.

+Commissio ner s seconded the motion.

+Roll Call Vo ote:

+Commissio ner

+Commissio ner

+Commissio ner

+The motion was agreed to